piyushmbm45/passportAuth/README.md

 ## Setup

 - To run this project, fork it.
 - Before running the server.js file first install the all dependencies in computer.
-You can see used dependencies in Package.json file.
+You can see used dependencies in Package.json file.( or directly run npm i)
 - See env.example file and add environment variable according to it.
-- For local authentication google, facebook and twitter API/APP keys not required
+- For local authentication - google, facebook and twitter API/APP keys not required
 - Good to go - run server.js file